Overview of TCP/IP

 2. Data Link Layer

 - In the data link layer, the unit of communication is a frame.
 This layer divides the message or file into the frame.
-The frame is nothing but a packet that is responsible for encapsulating the data received from the network layer.
+The frame is nothing but a packet responsible for encapsulating the data received from the network layer.

 3. Network Layer